Search Our Site

 Some cancer treatments can cause unwanted side effects that affect our sexual health such as decreased sexual arousal or desire, vaginal stenosis (narrowing of the vaginal canal), dyspareunia (painful sexual intercourse), and bladder/bowel dysfunction.
 Issues with sexual function after cancer can affect our relationships with ourselves and with our partners, and reduce quality of life.
 Hopefully a physical therapist is part of your team to help guide you during this challenging time and minimize these aforementioned side effects.
 Otherwise, ask for a pelvic floor physical therapist to join your team during your recovery!

 Sixty-seven percent of those diagnosed with gynecological cancer suffer from dyspareunia.
 People diagnosed with other cancers not directly related to genitals can experience side effects to sexual function after cancer.
 In those diagnosed with breast cancer, 50-75% also have pain with sexual intercourse.
 Common symptoms after bladder or kidney cancer surgeries include decreased sexual desire, decreased ability to achieve orgasm, decreased lubrication, and dyspareunia.
 Some kidney surgeries bypass the abdominal surgical approach and attempt to remove kidney or tumor intravaginally, which is a less invasive approach.
 As you can see, the pelvic floor musculature is a very involved player in promoting healthy bladder and bowel function.
 More importantly, pelvic floor muscles are crucial in sexual function after cancer.
-Radiation, immunotherapies, chemotherapy, antihormonal therapies (usually in breast cancer) and surgery are some of the common cancer treatments.
-Each type of treatment may increase the likelihood of some type of sexual dysfunction, whether it be pain, decreased sensation, decreased arousal and desire, or vaginal stenosis.

 Pelvic organ prolapse, a bulging or sensation of something falling in the vaginal canal, can also occur as a result of a shift in organs and or decrease in integrity of the fascia that helps support pelvic organs, and can also lead to pain with sexual activity.
 There are strategies to help counteract these symptoms, as well as manual therapy to help improve pelvic floor muscle integrity and thus improve symptoms!
 A systematic review in 2020 found moderate level evidence supporting the rehabilitation of pelvic floor muscles following gynecological cancer treatments.